M-o-a-T/moat-kv/docs/source/command_line.rst

 .. option:: name…

-   The path to the code to set, below ``.distkv code proc`` or whatever else is configured under ``codes``.
+   The path to the code to set, below ``.moat.kv code proc`` or whatever else is configured under ``codes``.

-TODO: Old versions of the code continue to run; DistKV does not yet restart users.
+TODO: Old versions of the code continue to run; MoaT-KV does not yet restart users.

-.. program:: distkv client job
+.. program:: moat.kv client job

-Subcommand for controlling and executing code stored in DistKV.
+Subcommand for controlling and executing code stored in MoaT-KV.

 .. option:: -n, --node <node>